-- · Two Intel Xeon Processor Scalable Family processors - · 24 DIMM slots supporting up to 1536 GB of memory - · Two AC or DC power supply units - 16 SAS, SATA, Nearline SAS hard drives or SSDs.
-For more information about supported drives, see the Technical specifications section. - NOTE: All instances of SAS, SATA hard drives, NVMe and SSDs are referred to as drives in this document, unless specified otherwise.
+- Two Intel Xeon Scalable Processors

+- 24 DIMM slots

+- Two AC or DC power supply units

+- 16 SAS, SATA, Nearline SAS hard drives or SSDs.
+For more information about supported drives, see the Technical specifications section.

+(i) NOTE: All instances of SAS, SATA hard drives, NVMe and SSDs are referred to as drives in this document, unless specified otherwise.

-- · Supported configurations
+- Supported configurations

-- · Front view of the system
+- Front view of the system

-- · Back view of the system
+- Back view of the system

-- · Drive indicator codes
+- Drive indicator codes

 - LCD panel

-- · Locating Service Tag of your system
+- Locating the Service Tag of your system

+- System information label